 U.S. Health Projects

-- Strategic learning and evaluation: Kaiser Permanente, Robert Wood Johnson Foundation, California Endowment, Kresge Foundation, Norlien Foundation, Ford Foundation, Kellogg Foundation, Missouri Foundation for Health, Blue Shield of California Foundation
+- Strategic learning and evaluation: Kaiser Permanente, Robert Wood Johnson Foundation, California Endowment, Kresge Foundation, Norlien Foundation, Ford Foundation, W.K.
+Kellogg Foundation, Missouri Foundation for Health, Blue Shield of California Foundation.

 Drawing from our team’s on-the-ground experience working with health foundations, hospital systems, insurance companies, pharmaceutical companies, and other health sector actors, we have developed expertise in the following areas.

-- Deep understanding of intersection between public health & health care delivery
+- Deep understanding of intersection between public health and health care delivery.

 - Specific health conditions on which we have worked: